websteam/mitigations-browser/README.md

 ## Installation

-The process is simple across any LAMP-based environment:
+The process is simple across any LAMP-based environment.
+Environment the application is tested with:
+- php 7.4.14
+- mysql 8.0.22

+Installation steps:
 - copy the .env.example into .env with sufficient
 - run migrations with `php artisan migrate`